-On all three sections, you can access the Settings window, which lets you configure certain settings in the Samples tab.
+On all four sections, you can access the Settings window, which lets you configure certain settings in the Samples tab.
+To view the Settings, tap the gear icon.

 To close the Settings, tap Close, the X in the upper-right corner, or anywhere outside the window.